Britt Marie Hermes: Early life, education and career

 Hermes was joint winner of the 2018 John Maddox Prize, awarded by Sense about Science.
 As an "early career researcher 'in recognition of her advocacy and writing on evidence-based medicine'".
 Judge Colin Blakemore stated that "Hermes's story is one of exceptional courage".

+After completing her PhD, Hermes became a post-doctoral researcher at the Max Plank Institute in the section of evolutionary medicine.

 Naturopathic Diaries

 In 2015, Hermes started a blog, Naturopathic Diaries, that is "aimed at contextualizing the false information proliferated by the naturopathic profession."
 Hermes is concerned with a lack of informed consent when naturopaths practice and the failure of naturopaths to employ science-based medicine.
 Her blog provides an insider's perspective on how naturopaths practice and are trained.
 Naturopathic Diaries was given the 2016 Ockham Award for Best Blog by The Skeptic magazine.

 Hermes has documented that naturopathic organizations make misleading claims about naturopathic education in comparison to the training of medical doctors.
 She contends that accredited naturopathic programs do not adequately prepare students to become competent medical practitioners.
 Hermes argues that naturopaths are not able to recognize serious health conditions and treat according to the standard of care due to inadequate medical training.

 Hermes has described her experiences observing licensed naturopaths frequently misdiagnosing patients and providing inappropriate medical advice, such as advising against vaccinations and treating cancer with alternative methods.
 She has characterized naturopathic methods, especially ones using vitamins and supplements, as lacking adequate scientific evidence and based on exaggerated health claims.
 Hermes' views are consistent with and elaborate upon previous criticisms of naturopathic education and practice.